5 ways to improve employee engagement in your organisation

 1. Measure employee engagement

 You cannot improve employee engagement if you don’t know what your starting point is.
-That’s why it’s essential to measure the current rate of engagement in your organisation.
+That’s why it’s essential to measure the rate of engagement in your organisation.

 For instance, Gallup’s Q12 survey is one of the best questionnaires to help you improve employee engagement.
 Through a series of 12 carefully crafted questions curated after studying over 2.7 million workers worldwide, Gallup enables you to understand precisely what your employees need to perform to their maximum potential.